 To quantify the contribution of each of these factors, we build and estimate a statistical model in which voters jointly choose whether or not to participate and, conditional on participating, which party to support in both House and Presidential elections.
-Following a literature on expressive voting, voters in the model are assumed to receive a higher benefit from participating if they have strong preferences over the set of the candidates and a lower benefit if they are indifferent over the set of candidates.
-Candidates differ in terms of their quality (or valence) and their ideology, and voters differ in their ideology, with a preference for like-minded candidates.
 To accommodate the Presidential penalty hypothesis, we allow for a simple preference to vote against the President's party in midterm years.
 To accommodate the surge and decline hypothesis, we allow for differences in quality between Presidential candidates, leading to an increase in turnout among supporters of the higher quality candidate and a subsequent decline in turnout during the midterm year.
 Finally, to accommodate the reversion to the mean hypothesis, we allow for the distribution of voter ideology to change between Presidential and midterm years.

-This statistical model is then estimated using American National Election Study (ANES) data from both Presidential and midterm years between 1952 and 2008.
-The estimated model matches well the observed midterm gap over time and can fully explain the midterm gap when averaged across midterm years.
-We then conduct counterfactual simulations in which the three underlying mechanisms are removed from the model, and these simulations demonstrate that each factor makes an sizeable contribution towards the observed midterm gap, with the Presidential penalty playing the largest role.
+This statistical model is then estimated using survey data from both Presidential and midterm years.
+Finally, we then conduct counterfactual simulations in which the three underlying mechanisms are removed from the model, allowing us to quantify the contribution of each factor.